Editor's Message

 “Data Breaches Digest and its PRiSM portal provide Dentons Global Security Team with valuable insights into the ransomware landscape, from the latest incidents to trends over time, as well as the ability to customize visual analytics.
 Timely reports and tracking by Data Breaches Digest help inform cyber intelligence for the world’s largest law firm and thus our cybersecurity posture across more than 80 countries worldwide.”

-Dentons Senior Analyst, Washington DC
+Dentons Senior Analyst, Washington D.C.

 Wednesday, 5 May 2021